-We request that you schedule a pre-surgery visit at one of our two Pre-Surgery Clinics.
+We request that you schedule a pre-surgery visit at our Pre-Surgery Clinic.
 This pre-surgery visit will help make sure everything is taken care of prior to your surgery or procedure.

-St. Francis P&S Surgery & Heart Center Pre-Operative Clinic
+(located within the St. Francis P&S Surgery & Heart Center)

 312 Grammont Street, Suite 204

 Monroe, LA 71201

 What to Expect at your Pre-Surgery Visit

 A member of our pre-access team will call you to start the process.
 This includes obtaining insurance and other information that is needed in advance of your surgery.
 At this time you will also be scheduled for a pre-surgery visit at our Pre-Surgery Clinic in order for us to perform testing.
 You will meet with the pre-surgery nurse/nurse practitioner for clinical assessment, medical history and teaching as ordered by your physician.

 It is extremely important for you to pre-admit prior to surgery.
 By having your testing done several days prior to your procedure, any abnormal results are reported immediately to your physician so that he/she is able to make decisions for your care.
 Some of the most common tests ordered are lab work, EKG and chest X-ray, but other tests may be ordered by your physician.

 There are several items you will need to bring with you to your pre-surgery visit:

 Each surgery preadmission process is different based on the testing ordered by your physician.
 Following is a short list of items which may be required during your pre-surgery visit: